7 Best Longboards for Cruising College Campus in 2021

 The Penny is quite expensive.
 But for the price, you get a high-quality deck that can withstand all sorts of abuse.
 You can also use it in the rain too – if you don’t mind replacing (or maintaining) your bearings now and again.
 If you’re skating in all types of conditions, it’s a good deck to get.

-Another compact option, the Fireball mini cruiser is an affordable yet high-quality skateboard.
+Another compact option, the Dinghy mini cruiser is an affordable yet high-quality skateboard.
 If you’re looking for something that will be nice to skate but will also be durable, this is the one to go with.

-The Mini-cruiser has kicktails, this means you can use it to do tricks, or simply use it for added maneuverability.
+This Mini-cruiser has kicktails, this means you can use it to do tricks, or simply use it for added maneuverability.
 It will also come in handy when going down curbs or going up them, and picking the deck up.

 Though high-quality, it is expensive.
 But, the price is reasonable when you consider the price of the components on their own.
 If you can afford it, I recommend this complete, it will be comfortable for everyday riding too.
 Check it out here on Amazon.com.